whatsupmailbox/whatsupmailbox.github.io/_posts/2015-11-15-Birchbox-Subscription-Box-November-2015-Review-Coupon.md

 <DL>
 <DT>Jouer Lip Enhancer</DT>
-<DD>Deluxe Sample Size 0.14fl.oz., Value $.50 (Full Size 10oz. $34)</DD>
+<DD>Deluxe Sample Size 4.5ml, Value $7.20 (Full Size 10ml. $16)</DD>
 </DL>

-<p>This balm not only moisturizes your lips, but it also helps minimize lines and increase fullness.
-It has a glossy look to it, but not too much and although typically lip products that plump your lips would either sting or give out a tingly feeling, this one doesn't.</p>
+<p>This balm not only moisturizes your lips, but it also helps minimize lines and increase fullness thanks to its Maxi-Lip™, an ingredient clinically proven to help naturally increase the fullness of your lips while decreasing fine lines.
+It has a glossy look to it, and although typically lip products that plump your lips would either sting or give out a tingly feeling, this one doesn't.
+I like it!</p>

 <br>